-Judge A all components of score (as per the current Australian system)
+Freestyle Α All components of score (as per current Australian system)

 National Championships must have 4 judges for Open, Advanced and Intermediate classes.

 All judges must be Level 3.

 State Championships must have a minimum of 2 Level 3 Judges for Open- Intermediate classes.
 There must be 2 judges for all other classes, one must be level 3.